-8. Then, the new Article 54.5 reads: "Before the voter introduces the voting ballot into the box, the latter will tear off the ballot's counterfoil, whereas one of the members of the polling station's electoral office, who will always stand next to the box, will apply on the other side of the ballot and of the counterfoil the special stamp of the polling station's electoral office."
-Article 54.7: "The voter shall introduce into the ballot box the ballot paper with the stamp "Voted" on it.
-Member of the polling station's electoral bureau, who continuously stands close to the ballot box, is obliged to keep coupons of all ballot papers introduced in the ballot box."

-9. These provisions, although devised to counter possible problems of multiple voting due to the possible abuses of registration on election day on supplementary lists, create a serious risk of breaches of the secrecy of the vote.
-One may wonder whether a need really exists to write on each ballot counterfoil the name of the voter, since the reconciliation of ballot papers and voters who voted can be achieved in other ways (for example through counting signatures on voter lists and compare with the number of ballots found in the ballot box) which do not create the same risks.

-10. On this point, the new amendments are in contradiction with the Venice Commission's Code of Good Practice in Electoral Matters which recommends that "the signing and stamping of ballot papers should not take place at the point when the paper is presented to the voter, because the signatory or the person affixing the stamp might mark the paper so that the voter could be identified when it came to counting the votes, which would violate the secrecy of the ballot.
-The voter should collect his or her ballot paper and no one else should touch it from that point on."4 a.
-The lowering of the thresholds
+- 9. Then, the Article 54.5 reads: "Before the voter introduces the voting ballot into the box, the latter will tear off the ballot's counterfoil, whereas one of the members of the polling station's electoral office, who will always stand next to the box, will apply on the other side of the ballot and of the counterfoil the special stamp of the polling station's electoral office." - 10.
+Article 54.7 was also modified by the 17 November amendments: "The voter places into the ballot-box the ballot with the stamp "Voted".
+The detached counterfoil of the ballot, with the stamp "Voted" is placed in another box, destined for counterfoils."
+In art.54.7 as previously formulated, the polling station member should keep the counterfoil and the voter should drop the ballot in the ballot box.
+According to the amended provisions, the voter places the ballot into the ballot box and the counterfoil is placed in another box determined for that usage.
+The paragraph has changed from an active sentence giving the responsibility to the polling station member to keep the counterfoil, to a passive sentence which could mean both that the voter drops the counterfoil or alternatively that the polling station member does.
+This adds an unnecessary ambiguity to a procedure which has already been rather controversial.
+It is advisable that the provisions make it clear that the voter shall also place the counterfoil into the specific box. - 11.
+Therefore, these provisions, although devised to counter possible problems of multiple voting due to the possible abuses of registration on election day on supplementary lists, still create a serious risk of breaches to the secrecy of the vote.
+One may wonder whether a need really exists to write on each ballot counterfoil the name of the voter, since the reconciliation of ballot papers and voters who voted can be achieved in other ways (for example through counting signatures on voter lists and compare with the number of ballots found in the ballot box) which do not create the same risks. - 12.
+On this point, the amendments are in contradiction with the Venice Commission's Code of Good Practice in Electoral Matters which recommends that "the signing and stamping of ballot papers should not take place at the point when the paper is presented to the voter, because the signatory or the person affixing the stamp might mark the paper so that the voter could be identified when it came to counting the votes, which would violate the secrecy of the ballot.
+The voter should collect his or her ballot paper and no one else should touch it from that point on."
+4 - 13.
+Additional effort should rather have been put into introducing solid reconciliation rules for the count.